synthels/daphne-x86_64/README.md

 $ cmake -G "Unix Makefiles" -DCMAKE_C_COMPILER=x86_64-elf-gcc -DCMAKE_TOOLCHAIN_FILE=cmake/x86.cmake -DARCH=x86_64 ..
 ```

 This command will create all the necessary files for CMake to build the project.
+CMake will also archive the contents of `/base/` into a `tar.gz` file, so that it can be loaded by the kernel at boot.
+For this you will only need a working version of `tar`.
 If by this stage you wish to build the tests along with the kernel, add the `-DBUILD_TESTS=all` option to the previous command.

 To finally build the binary, you can run CMake's generic build command